tmi-lab/Resilient-Dataset/README.md

 |              | **Sleep Physiology**   | - **Heart Rate**: Measured every minute. <br> - **Respiration Rate**: Measured every minute. <br> - **Snoring**: Total snoring duration (seconds) per minute. <br> - **SDNN 1**: Standard deviation of heart rate over a one-minute window. <br> - **Timestamp**: Timestamp of each record. |
 | **N/A**       | **Demographics**      | - **Sex**: Male or Female. <br> - **ACE-III Scores**: Total scores at baseline and 6-month follow-up with individual item scores. <br> - **PHQ-9, GDS-15, GAD-7 Scores**: Total score at baseline and individual question scores. <br> - **Assessment Date**: Date each assessment was taken. <br> - **Essential Hypertension**: True or False. <br> - **Osteoarthritis**: True or False. |

+**Ethics statement:**

+The RESILIENT study has been reviewed and approved by the London-Surrey Borders Research Ethics Committee and the Health Research Authority and is registered on the Integrated Research Application System (IRAS) under reference number 321104.
+This publicly available dataset includes remote healthcare monitoring data and baseline mental health and cognitive assessments conducted throughout the monitoring period, providing a comprehensive resource for analysing health trends and detecting early signs of cognitive and physiological decline.

+**Dataset anonymisation:**

+A two-stage de-identification process was applied to the data.
+In the first stage, the data was pseudo-anonymised to develop analytical methods for the study.
+In the second stage, data was fully anonymised by removing all personally identifying information and any identifiable attributes.
+Participants are randomly assigned a Universally Unique Identifier (UID) to enhance security during de-identification.
+This ensures demographics and raw monitoring data from sleep mats and scan watches cannot be traced back to individuals while preserving the data’s utility for analysis.

 ## Running the code
 We have provided raw data and guidelines on how to access, aggregate, and visualise the dataset.
 The Jupyter Notebooks have been developed using Python 3.9.